- A recent study investigated links between the gut microbiome and COVID-19.

 The gut microbiome plays a significant role in health.
 The gut is home to trillions of microorganisms, including more than 1,000 species of bacteria.

-Some bacteria in the gut help digest food and may also reduce the risk of developing certain diseases.
+Some bacteria in the gut help digest food and may also

 Sometimes, the bacteria in the gut can become unbalanced, which scientists refer to as dysbiosis.
 This can occur as a result of taking antibiotics or eating a diet of highly processed food.
 Dysbiosis can contribute to the development of health issues.